brianglass/anastasis/files/6_september.md

 After the 1st Reading from the Psalter, Kathisma.
 Tone 4.
 Lifted up on the Cross.

-As we frequent your revered temple and in it devoutly magnify you as leader of the immaterial hosts, with faith we beseech you, godlike Chief Captain, Â‘Rescue us all from the tyranny of enemies, and deliver us from the future threat and from Gehenna by your entreatiesÂ’.
+As we frequent your revered temple and in it devoutly magnify you as leader of the immaterial hosts, with faith we beseech you, godlike Chief Captain, ‘Rescue us all from the tyranny of enemies, and deliver us from the future threat and from Gehenna by your entreaties’.

 Glory.
 Both now.